googleapis/google-api-dotnet-client/FAQ.md

 type, usually for a property called `HttpBody`.

 Setting the data in this property directly does not work as expected.
-The workaround is to set the content directly in the `HttpRequestMessage` via an interceptor.
+The workaround is to use the service `HttpClient` directly.
 For example:

 ```csharp
 DemoService service = new DemoService(...);